 Robie came to Blacksburg after serving as the head coach at Binghamton University in New York.
 A two-time collegiate All-American and 1997 NCAA runner-up, Robie took over a program that had been discontinued after the 2003-04 school year because of budget constraints.
 Before taking over at Binghamton, he was an assistant coach for four seasons at the University of Michigan.

-A world-class wrestler in his own right, Robie racked up an 126-23 record on the collegiate mat, and was a two-time All-American.
-A two-time captain for former Olympic gold medalist Bruce Baumgartner at Edinboro University, Robie was a three-time Eastern Wrestling League Champion and a three-time Pennsylvania State Athletic Conference (PSAC) champion.
+A world-class wrestler in his own right, Robie racked up a 126-23 record on the collegiate mat and was a two-time All-American.
+A two-time captain for former Olympic gold medalist Bruce Baumgartner at Edinboro University, Robie was a three-time Eastern Wrestling League champion and a three-time Pennsylvania State Athletic Conference (PSAC) champion.
 As a senior, Robie led the Fighting Scots to a sixth-place national finish – the highest in school history and was the national runner-up.
-He ranks fourth on the school’s all-time wins list and went on to earn a bronze medal at the 1998 U.S. Open Freestyle Championships.
 In 2008, he was inducted into the Edinboro Sports Hall of Fame.

 The Erie, Pennsylvania native was a Dean’s List student at Edinboro and received the school’s Academic Achievement Award before graduating with a bachelor’s degree in criminal justice in 1997.
 Robie brings strong ties to the eastern wrestling hotbed, as he also served as an assistant coach at West Virginia (1998-99) and Edinboro (1999-00).
 Robie and his wife, Jennifer, reside in Christiansburg with their three children – Nate, Luke and Jake.